anilmainali/Java/README.md

 - Click on bin folder.Select the entire path from the address bar.
 - Copy the path
 - Appending with a semicolon at end of existing path and paste the Path you just copied.
+Click OK.

+Click OK to close the Environment Variables dialog.

+Click OK to close the System Properties dialog.

 # Step 4 — Download Eclipse Neon.